jonnypetraglia/LazySocial/README.md

 Add a _single_ `ul` tag.
 Include the JS.
 Done.

+In addition to offering lazy loading, LazySocial also:

+  * Inserts the HTML tags that each site requires in addition to their JS
+  * Lets you set the style that _all_ buttons will be.
+  * Does not attempt to style anything; it just handles inserting.
+  * Automagically handles Google Analytics stuffs for when the buttons are loaded via hover.
+  * Also provides a straightup link to share as well, meaning it will work on mobile!
+  * Has NO external libraries!
+Pure vanilla JS, baby!

+All that, and all you have to do is write _one_ HTML tag!

 Special thanks to: [Taylor Fausak](http://taylor.fausak.me/2012/05/31/better-social-widget-lazy-loading).
 I took what you did and ran with it.